 I grew up in a small town in the middle of the United States.
 Doing so laid the foundation of hard work that guides me even today.
-After graduating from law school at the University of Kansas, I worked for a year for a federal Judge in NYC.
-This gave me the skills and discipline necessary to thrive in the legal world and to successfully navigate complex legal challenges.
-In addition, I was fortunate enough to work on cases, including asylum appeals, before U.S. Courts of Appeals (the courts that review decisions by the Board of Immigration Appeals, which, in turn, reviews Immigration Judges).
+After graduating from law school, I worked for a year for a federal Judge in NYC.
+This gave me the skills and discipline necessary to thrive in the legal world and to successfully navigate legal complexities.
+In addition, I was fortunate enough to work on cases, including asylum appeals, before U.S. Courts of Appeals.

-Following that, I worked for a small immigration law firm in Queens, NY.
-There, I was given the opportunity to dive in and handle all aspects of asylum and deportation cases, as well as helping individuals in various cases before USCIS.
+Following that, I worked for an immigration law firm in New York City.
+There, I was given the opportunity to dive in and handle all aspects of a wide-variety of immigration cases, including asylum matters.
 I also came to know and appreciate more of the many, many countries and cultures that people in the United States come from.
 After gaining a sufficient level of knowledge and experience, I decided to open my own practice.
-Doing so gives me the flexibility and control required to achieve the best possible results for my clients.
-After working in New York for several years, I moved back to Kansas.
-Although my practice is based out of Kansas, I enjoy working directly with clients in cases around the country and delivering a high-quality product to each person I work with.
+Doing so gives me the flexibility and control required to achieve the best possible results for my clients and I enjoy working directly with everyone I assist.

 University of Kansas School of Law,

 Immigration Court (Nationwide)